 A well-known higher education institution in Singapore has collaborated with Attores, a block chain startup of United Overseas Bank’s Finlab to verify personal identity and qualifications.

 This block chain has made it possible for Ngee Ann graduates to be awarded digital certificates termed as Diploma Plus Certificates.

 These certificates will be directly placed on the LinkedIn profiles of the students.

 With Attores, validating a certificate’s authenticity will be easier.

 2. Digitized Transactions, Businesses and Cheaper Utility Bills

-Averspace Company has just made real estate transactions better.
-All the paperwork such as property contracts, titles and agreements can be secured and even digitized with the help of the blockchain technology.
+Averspace Company has made real estate transactions better.
+All the paperwork such as property contracts, titles and agreements can be secured and even digitised with the help of the block chain technology.

-Last June, the SP Group, a utilities provider, has announced that it will work together with a group of worldwide energy organizations and companies to establish blockchain solutions that will not only drive greater usage of renewable energy sources but it will also help customers save cost.
+Last June, the SP Group, a utilities provider, has announced that it will work together with a group of worldwide energy organisations and companies to establish block chain solutions that will not only drive greater usage of renewable energy sources but it will also help customers save cost.

 Recently, Change has launched an ICO campaign.
 It has currently raised more than $15 million dollars and will end on October 16.